-This week on #G2Great we came together to deepen our understandings around thoughtful decision making.
+On March 31, 2016 #G2Great we came together to deepen our understandings around thoughtful decision making.
 During our weekly chat, we often begin by sharing quotes from leading thinkers who make us think deeper.
 As an extension to our Thursday night #G2Great chat, I will return to some tweets and highlight thinking around these quotes that generated collective discourse.

 The potential of our instructional power is at its greatest when we balance instinct with deliberate thinking around our decisions.
 Instinct comes from the experiences that are already hard-wired into our brain as maps.
 We know or can predict the outcome of certain situations and this needs to be in balance with intentional thinking when making these 3,000 decisions each day.
 Thoughtful decision-making is at the heart of all great teaching and learning; great teachers put students at the center of those decisions.
 Take a look at the tweets shared out and it will be easy to see how we as educators put our students at the center of our thinking and decision making.

 If we let this quote from Stephen Covey inspire our thinking it won’t take long to realize that our classrooms are the residual outcome of our decisions.
 In maintaining our belief that students are at the center of our classroom then we could argue that student decision making then also results in the learning process that can be seen in our classrooms.